anjanaanilkumar1289/iCOMIC_doc/docs/walkthrough.md

  #### - Aligners
 1. GEM-Mapper

 It is a high-performance mapping tool that performs alignment of sequencing reads against large reference genomes.
 GEM Mapper has been identified as an efficient mapping tool by a benchmarking analysis performed along with this study.
 Listed below are some parameters of the tool GEM-Mapper.
+Other parameters can be found in [GEM-Mapper github page](https://github.com/smarco/gem3-mapper)
 #

 | Parameter  | Description |